YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 - `-shared`: Instructs GCC to build shared library.

+You're not recommended creating shared library through `ld`, as the shared library usually contains references to the C runtime library provided by the compiler (`crti.o`, `clang_rt.crtbegin-x86_64.o`, `libgcc_s.so`, etc.) and the C standard library (`libc.so`).
+The compiler will be able to sort this right.

+For the same reason, you should not link libraries created by different compilers together to prevent errors.
+This phenomenon is more common in C++ and Rust since their application binary interface (ABI) is different among compilers/versions.

 ### Creation of Executables

 The following example generates `main` that is linked to shared libraries and `main_static` that is linked to static libraries.